davidc6/exploring_rust/code-samples/README.md

 - & is a kind of pointer that allows to borrow the value it points to (no extra capabilities, no overhead)
 - Smart pointers have additional capabilities and metadata, they own data they point to
 - Technically String is a smart pointer, as it stores its capacity as metadata and ensures its data will always be valid UTF8
 - Box, Deref, Drop, Rc, Ref, RefCell, RefMut, | thread-safe smart pointers - Mutex, Arc, RwLock
+- Rc<T> - reference counted smart pointer, keeps track of borrows.
+Provides shared ownership of type T. This type prevents T from being removed from memory until every owner is removed.
+It increments count as references are made and decrements count as references expire.
+- Arc<T> - atomic reference counted smart pointer, keep track of borrow and is thread safe.
+- Cow<T> - clone on write smart pointer, avoid writes when only read access is used.
+Reads from its pointer location without needing to copy it first.
+When an external source provides a buffer it is a handy pointer to use

 ### Asynchronous Rust